tianocore/edk2-pytool-extensions/docs/user/index.md

 targets.
 Stuart will checkpoint the original environment and restore that checkpoint between each test.

+### stuart_parse

+This is the first of two commands that, given a list of packages, will parse and create a sqlite3 database that is used by a second invocable to generate reports or run queries against.

+### stuart_report

+While the database is standalone, and you can run sql queries directly against the database, stuart_report allows you to run prebuilt queries and reports against the database.
+Each report is different, from printing results to the terminal, to creating an html document to view results.

 ## Living with Stuart

 ### .gitignore